built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-apply-entitlements.md

 Customize workspace does not provide support for the second option.
 That should be down to the individual content providers (see [what is a content provider](./what-is-a-content-provider.md)) unless your organization already has a centralized entitlements system.

-# What information is the platform returning for the specific user
+# What Information Is The Platform Returning For The Specific User

 To return configuration related to a specific user then you need to ensure you have authentication setup (see [how to authenticate](./how-to-authenticate.md)).
 Once authenticated your platform can call a service to receive configuration specific to that user.

-## Configuring dynamic settings
+## Configuring Dynamic Settings

 Customize Workspace lets you add all the settings for a workspace platform in the customSettings section of a manifest (see [manifest.fin.json](../public/manifest.fin.json)).
 This makes it useful if you wish to experiment with options easily and if you don't need to return different settings by user/group.